 ASA Assessment: Complaints upheld

-friends.
-In the context of a competition in which the prize involved a visit from page 3 glamour models, a job which was based on a woman's attractiveness and in which women posed nude or semi-nude and which therefore inherently involved the
+jealousy in their friends.
+In the context of a competition in which the prize involved a visit from page 3 glamour models, a job which was based on a woman's attractiveness and in which women posed nude or semi-nude and which therefore inherently

-objectification of their bodies, we considered the implication was that the prize would be enjoyed or envied on the basis of the women's attractiveness rather than because of their personality or other non-physical qualities.
-We also noted that the
+involved the objectification of their bodies, we considered the implication was that the prize would be enjoyed or envied on the basis of the women's attractiveness rather than because of their personality or other non-physical qualities.
+We also noted

-competition prize was described as involving a visit from one of our babes! and two of our top Page 3 girls rather than from specific individuals.
-We considered the implication was therefore that it did not matter which individual models
+that the competition prize was described as involving a visit from one of our babes! and two of our top Page 3 girls rather than from specific individuals.
+We considered the implication was therefore that it did not matter which individual

 A website (store.americanapparel.co.uk) featured a product page for the Lips Print Cotton Spandex Sleeveless Thong Bodysuit .
 A female model was featured in four images wearing the advertised product.
 One of the images showed her from the back